-Now and in the future, we predict a rise of cashless transactions.
-Gone will be the days of lugging around wallets and purses, instead consumers can just carry their phone with them to make all transactions cashless.
+Now and in the future, we predict a rise in cashless transactions.
+Gone will be the days of lugging around wallets and purses, instead, consumers can just carry their phones with them to make all transactions cashless.

 This is where your app comes in handy: it offers a way for you as an individual or company to reach out and sell goods within minutes without having to put much effort into advertising.

-Another app monetisation strategy albeit relatively less popular compared to the aforementioned ones, is sponsorship.
-You can solicit brands and companies to make an investment into your app and in return, they will have branding included in the content.
+Another app monetisation strategy albeit relatively less popular compared to the aforementioned ones is sponsorship.
+You can solicit brands and companies to invest in your app and in return, they will have branding included in the content.
 For example, Nike might sponsor a running app where they have their logo on the start-up screen.

 Some apps use a single monetisation model, but many of the most successful apps employ more than one.

-For example, Minecraft, which is a pay-before-download app, offers in-app purchases and subscription as well.
+For example, Minecraft, which is a pay-before-download app, offers in-app purchases and subscriptions as well.